pivotal/docs-tap/tap-gui/configurator/external-plugins.hbs.md

 # Add external plug-ins to Tanzu Developer Portal

-This topic tells you how to add external plug-ins to Tanzu Developer Portal (formerly Tanzu Application Platform GUI).
+This topic tells you how to add external plug-ins to Tanzu Developer Portal.

 ## <a id="prereqs"></a> External plug-in prerequisite